lattirust/lattirust/BLOGPOST.md

 For **Labrador**, two fields from the set {Babybear, KoalaBear, TeddyBear} are utilized.
 Labrador constructs a SNARK directly, benefiting from fields with approximately 64-bit sizes for efficient computations.
 In R1CS reduction, the size of the smallest prime factor of the modulus $q$ is crucial.
 Employing two Bear subfields is advantageous, potentially resulting in smaller proof sizes compared to the Labrador split.

 **Greyhound** requires a single ~32-bit prime $p$ where $p \equiv 5 \mod 8$.
 However, NTTs cannot be performed directly in this field.
-The approach involves selecting 12-14 primes that support NTTs, similar to those used in Gregor's implementation, and employing the Bernstein-Sorenson technique to execute NTTs within this CRT basis.
+The approach involves selecting 12-14 primes that support NTTs, similar to those used in Gregor's implementation [12](#gregor), and employing the Bernstein-Sorenson technique to execute NTTs within this CRT basis.
 Integrating these components requires additional effort to ensure seamless functionality.

 For **Lova**, there are no specific modulus constraints, and it utilizes $q = 2^{64}$.
 While Lova and other unstructured constructions are significant, they are currently less critical compared to the highly optimized structured constructions.